teleprint-me/sdl-examples/docs/dda.md

 } float32_t;
 ```

 For simplicity, we will use separate structures instead.
 I just thought this was a potential neat trick we might be able to utilize in other ways.
-Note that this is more complicated than it seems and it's full implementation is outside of the scope of this article.
+Note that this is more complicated than it seems and its full implementation is outside the scope of this article.

 #### Instantiating Points